udexon/Metashellet/README.md

 These simple principles have been lost in recent years as more complex programming languages become mainstream, with perhaps Python being regarded as "the simplest" of them all.

+no more difficult than Excel

+unifying programming and mathematics

 So it is one of our goals to .... and beyond ....

 less is more, KISS keep it simple stu***